-When the Smoke Alarm is Silenced When the CO Alarm is Silenced The Smoke Alarm will remain silent for up to 15 minutes, then returns to The CO Alarm will remain silent for up to 6 minutes. normal operation.
-If the smoke has not cleared-or continues to After 6 minutes, if CO levels remain potentially dangerous the horn will start
+When the Smoke Alarm is Silenced When the CO Alarm is Silenced The CO Alarm will remain silent for The Smoke Alarm will remain silent for up to 15 minutes, then returns to normal operation.
+After 6 minutes, if CO levels remai If the smoke has not cleared-or continues to potentially dangerous the horn will start increase-the device will go back into Alarm. | sounding again.